 Alternatively you can skip the navigation by pressing 'Enter'.

 Article 12 of the UN Convention on the Rights of the Child introduced the right of children to have a say in issues affecting them.
-Although historic accounts demonstrate some children's willingness and ability to express an opinion pre dating the UNCRC, a more visible emphasis on children's involvement and participation, particularly in the design and delivery of children's services, has been identified in its wake.
-Theory, practice guidelines and practitioner accounts are used to help the learner reflect on values and develop knowledge and skills for effective engagement and communication with groups of children in different contexts.
+Although historic accounts demonstrate some children's willingness and ability to express an opinion pre-dating the UNCRC, a more visible emphasis on children's involvement and participation, particularly in the design and delivery of children's services, has been identified in its wake.
+In this free course, Children's participation, theory, practice guidelines and practitioner accounts are used to help the learner reflect on values and develop knowledge and skills for effective engagement and communication with groups of children in different contexts.

 - develop communication and engagement skills that can be applied to work with children.

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 The aim of this learning guide is to help you develop a critical understanding of the values, skills and methods associated with children’s participation.
 You will be encouraged to reflect upon and creatively apply the experiences of children and practitioners to new participatory contexts.

 - Activity 1: Introductory reading on children’s participation (allow 6 hours)

 - Activity 2: Shared values for children's participation: access online participation standards (allow 1 hour)

 - Activity 3: Skills for participation: listen to audio accounts to help construct a list of participatory skills (allow 1 hour)